-We estimate that we will generate total operating revenue of \$361 million for the twelve months ending June 30, 2014 and \$370 million for the twelve months ending June 30, 2015, compared to \$184 million for the twelve months ended March 31, 2013.
-This increase in our forecasted period from the historical period is primarily attributed to a full twelve months of generation from Marsh Landing, Alpine, Avra Valley and Borrego, which we estimate will together generate approximately 1,976,000 MWhs for the twelve months ending June 30, 2014 compared to approximately 529,000 MWhs for all of our assets for the twelve months ended March 31, 2013 (which included less than twelve months of generation for Alpine, Avra Valley and Borrego and no generation for Marsh Landing).
-The increase in the forecast period for the twelve months ending June 30, 2015 over the twelve months ending June 30, 2014 is primarily attributed to our thermal facilities as a result of expansion of the Phoenix Energy Center.
+We estimate that we will generate total operating revenue of \$357 million for the twelve months ending June 30, 2014 and \$376 million for the twelve months ending June 30, 2015, compared to \$175 million for the year ended December 31, 2012.
+This increase in our forecasted period from the historical period is primarily attributed to El Segundo, Alpine, Avra Valley and Borrego achieving COD, which in the aggregate we estimate will generate approximately 1,915,000 MWhs for the twelve months ending June 30, 2014 compared to approximately 571,000 MWhs for the year ended December 31, 2012 and accounting for a full twelve months of operations of the Princeton Energy Center.
+The increase in the forecast period for the twelve months ending June 30, 2015 over the twelve months ending June 30, 2014 is primarily attributed to accounting for a full twelve months of operations of El Segundo, which we estimate will generate approximately 1,732,000 MWhs.